TOI-1442 b and TOI-2445 b: two potentially rocky ultra-short period planets around M dwarfs: Light curve analysis

 where $\hat{F}(t)$ is the normalised astrophysical flux, and $1-\Lambda(t)$ is the pure planetary transit model.
 We further assumed that the contaminating flux comes from only one blended star, except for the TESS observations, due to the significantly larger pixel scale of TESS compared to that of ground-based detectors.
 The planet self-blend effect is negligible in the analysed datasets \citep{kipping2010,martin-lagarde2020}.
-Both $F_*$ and $F_{\mathrm{c}}$ were computed through \texttt{ExoTETHyS}\footnote{\url{https://github.com/ucl-exoplanets/ExoTETHyS}} \citep{morello2021}, based on a precomputed grid of \texttt{PHOENIX} stellar spectra \citep{claret2018}.
-We fitted the photospheric parameters of the contaminating star ($T_{\mathrm{c,eff}}$ and $\log{g_\mathrm{c}}$), a flux scaling factor ($f_{\mathrm{c}}$) to account for, e.g., different distances of the target and contaminating stars, and an independent blend TESS factor ($\beta_{TESS}$).
+We fitted the photospheric parameters of the contaminating star ($T_{\mathrm{c,eff}}$ and $\log{g_\mathrm{c}}$), a flux scaling factor ($f_{\mathrm{c}}$) to account for, for example, different distances of the target and contaminating stars, and an independent blend TESS factor ($\beta_{TESS}$).
+The passband-integrated fluxes of the target and hypothetical contaminant stars were computed using \texttt{ExoTETHyS.BOATS}\footnote{\url{https://github.com/ucl-exoplanets/ExoTETHyS}} \citep{morello2021}, based on a precomputed grid of \texttt{PHOENIX} stellar spectra \citep{claret2018}.